Sure, a great company name is important, but you’ll also want to have a design that is simple, memorable, and a good

 The swooshy person can be used creatively, but some of the most overused versions are pictured below.

-Geometric people start out as geometric shapes in a triangle, circle, or clover.
+Geometric people start as geometric shapes in a triangle, circle, or clover.
 From there, circles are added to represent the heads.
 They can appear in any mix of colors, as well as black and white, and with any mix of gradients or 3-D effects.
 They are often used to convey cooperation or community.

 Geometric icons… with a splash of color

 Geometric icons can make great logos.
 But certain types of images are becoming very common.
 The current trend is to take a complex design and change the color of one or two elements in the design.
 The most overused is the grid of dots, the spinning blades, and the pattern that appears to be stretched around an invisible sphere.

 The logos below all fit the bill with business concepts of growth, a well-oiled machine, stretching outside the box, and unity.
 These images are popular (even if they are generic) because they work well with many companies.

 More environmentally-friendly (“green”) companies are being created every day.
-In addition, existing companies are becoming more “green” to keep up with the times.
+Also, existing companies are becoming more “green” to keep up with the times.
 Knowing about the overdone trends will help you make an informed decision when developing your own logo.
 Having a modern, “fresh” logo is one thing – but having a logo with the same look and feel as other companies is not the best way to help yours stand out.

 We wanted to educate and make you aware that these designs are generic and overused in logo design.
 If you favor a design using some of these elements, you should know that you’ll see similar variations from many other companies.

 Design Done Better